The VIP Gate and the New Dress Code — Modern Paraphrase | nocap.bible

 "No foreigner, uncircumcised in heart and flesh, shall enter my sanctuary."

 This isn't about ethnicity.
-"Uncircumcised in heart" means people who had no real devotion to God — no commitment, no Covenant relationship.
-Israel had been so careless with God's presence that they let anyone handle the sacred duties.
+"Uncircumcised in heart" means people who had no real devotion to God — no commitment, no relationship. had been so careless with God's presence that they let anyone handle the sacred duties.
 God's response: never again.
 Access to His presence isn't casual.
 It never was.

 The Levites Who Fumbled 📉